eltyagi/eltyagi/README.md

 ## Hi there 👋
-I am Lakshya Tyagi, a Solutions Engineer, Corporate @ GitHub.
+I am Lakshya, Solutions Engineer at GitHub.
-Welcome to my GitHub profile!

-- 🔭 I’m currently working on various things at GitHub
+- 🔭 I’m currently working on bringing best-in-class dev tools to developers in APAC.
-- 🌱 I’m currently learning Japanese
+- 🌱 I’m currently deep diving into fundamental mathematics and GitHub Actions.
-- 👯 I’m looking to collaborate on education, applied research
+- 👯 I am always looking to find new ways to reach budding engineers, and collaborate on delivering high quality education.
-- 💬 Ask me about anything software, IoT and machine learning
+- 💬 Ask me about anything software, IoT and machine learning.
-- 📫 How to reach me: [Linkedin](https://in.linkedin.com/in/lakshyatyagi), [Portfolio](https://eltyagi.xyz)
+- 📫 You can reach out to me on [Linkedin](https://in.linkedin.com/in/lakshyatyagi) or check out my [website!](https://eltyagi.xyz)